AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/custom-component.md

 ---
-title: Create a Custom Component | Getting Started with the AEM SPA Editor and Angular
+title: Create a Custom Component | Getting Started with the AEM SPA Editor and React
 description: Learn how to create a custom component to be used with the AEM SPA Editor.
 Learn how to develop author dialogs and Sling Models to extend the JSON model to populate a custom component.
 sub-product: sites
 feature: SPA Editor